ScratchAddons/website-v2/content/blog/v1-37-released.md

 ---
 title: What's new in Scratch Addons v1.37
-description: Download projects with one click and more
+description: Download projects with one click and more!
 date: 2024-03-31T00:00:00Z
 author: DNin01
 ---